On the Parameterized Complexity of Sparsest Cut and Small-set Expansion Problems: Unweighted version

+This shows that $I$ is a YES-instance for \textsc{Unary Bin Packing}.
 Finally, we show how we can construct a graph $G'$ from the graph $G$ where the vertices in $G'$ are unweighted.
 For this, we use the unitarization technique given in \cite{daneshgar2012complexity}.
 First, we choose a large integer $\chi$ such that for every vertex $u$, $\chi w(u)\geq |E(G)|$.
 Then, for every vertex $u$, we add a set of exactly $\chi w(u)-1$ new vertices and join all of these vertices to $u$.
-In the obtained graph $G'$, all edge and vertex weights are equal to one and it is easy to see that $\phi_k(G)=\chi \phi_k(G')$ (for a concise proof, see \cite{daneshgar2012complexity}).
+In the obtained graph $G'$, all edge and vertex weights are equal to one and it is easy to see that $\phi_k(G)=\chi \phi_k(G')$ (for a precise proof, see \cite{daneshgar2012complexity}).
 Also, since the weights are written in unary code, it is a polynomial-time process.

-Finally, note that since $G$ is a complete bipartite graph, we have $tw(G)=\min\{l+b,b\}=b$.
-Also, it is easy to see that $tw(G')= tw(G)$ (since adding pendant vertices does not change the treewidth of the graph).
-Moreover, we have $k=b$.
-Hence, this is a parameterized reduction and proves that $k$-\textsc{Sparsest Cut} is W[1]-hard for parameter treewidth and the number $k$ combined. \end{proof}
+Finally, note that since $G$ is a complete bipartite graph, both feedback vertex set number and tree-depth of $G$ are bounded by $b$, and since adding pendant vertices does not change the feedback vertex set number and increase the tree-depth by at most one, we see that both parameters are still bounded by $b$ after the unitarization process.

+Now since $k=b$, this is a parameterized reduction w.r.t feedback vertex set number, tree-depth, and the number $k$, combined. \end{proof}

+The above proof also implies that the $k$SC remains W[1]-hard w.r.t the treewidth of the input graph and the number $k$, combined.
+We state this observation as the following corollary of \cref{thm:w1} and leave the reader to check the detail on the algorithmic barrier of graph-width parameters \cite{belmonte2020grundy}.

+\begin{corollary} The unweighted $k$SC problem is W[1]-hard when parameterized by the treewidth of the input graph and the number $k$ combined. \end{corollary}